+Ste Action

-Ste p Action 1 Right-click on the MPD Component, which imports the Exchange model, and select the 'Specialize NIEM 2.1 Generate NIEM 2.1 Schema' option.
+р 1 Right-click on the MPD Component, which imports the Exchange model, and select the 'Specialize NIEM 2.1 Generate NIEM 2.1 Schema' option.
 The 'Generate NIEM MPD Schemas' dialog displays.
 2 In the 'Directory' field, type or browse for the directory path into which to generate the schema.
 3 In the 'NIEM Version' field, click on the drop-down arrow and select the NIEM version for which to generate the schema.
 The static MPD artifacts and common artifacts (Catalog, Metadata) that will be generated are listed in the 'MPD Artifacts' panel, each with its relative path.
 The 'Namespace Schema(s)' panel shows the schema files that will be generated for the information models.
-4 Click on the Generate button .
+4 Click on the Generate button.
 Once the generation has completed successfully, click on the View Schema button to access the catalog file.

-National Information Exchange Modeling (NIEM) 4.0
+National Information Exchange Modeling (NIEM)

 National Information Exchange Model (NIEM) provides a common framework that is used to define how information can be shared between systems, government agencies and organizations.
-Enterprise Architect's MDG Technology for NIEM helps you to:
+Enterprise Architect's NIEM UML Profile helps you to:

-- Create and develop UML-based Information Exchange Package Documentation (IEPD) models, by providing starter models, model Patterns and a number of toolboxes for creating IEPD models and schema models - Generate complete IEPDs from your IEPD model - Generate NIEM conformant schemas from your information models - Import NIEM Reference Schema into your model - Create NIEM subset namespaces, composed from elements of the NIEM Reference Schemas - Create PIM, PSM and Model Package Description (MPD) diagrams, using the NIEM Toolbox pages
+- Create and develop UML-based Information Exchange Package Documentation (IEPD) models, by providing starter models, model Patterns and a number of Toolbox pages for creating IEPD models and schema models - Generate complete IEPDs from your IEPD model - Generate NIEM conformant schemas from your information models - Import NIEM Reference Schema into your model - Create NIEM subset namespaces, composed from elements of the NIEM Reference Schemas - Create PIM, PSM and Model Package Description (MPD) diagrams, using the NIEM Toolbox pages

-This illustration shows the NIEM 4.0 starter model, a Pattern provided as a part of the MDG Technology for NIEM.
+This illustration shows the NIEM 5.0 starter model, a Pattern provided as a part of NIEM in Enterprise Architect.
 (See the Creating a NIEM IEPD Help topic.)
+Artifact Usage